You’ve spent years gathering knowledge in your space, and now, you want to teach it to other people.

 So, your final product will be more polished.
 But, more importantly, you’ll need to create your content just once.

-Next, you need to consider the different types of courses.
+Next, you need to consider the different types of online courses.
 There are three types you can target:

 An Introductory Course is for absolute industry beginners.
 Your training will give them just enough information to help them get their feet off the ground.
 You’ll help your students make small but valuable steps towards their long-term goals.